lifenetwork-ai/iam-service/dev-docs/Delete Identifier.md

 sequenceDiagram
     participant Client
     participant API
-    participant IAM
-    participant DB
-    participant Kratos
+    participant Identity

-    Note over Client,Kratos: Delete Identifier Flow
+    Note over Client,Identity: Delete Identifier
-    Client->>API: DELETE /api/v1/users/me/delete-identifier
+    Client->>API: DELETE /api/v1/users/me/delete-identifier {identifier_type}
-    Note right of Client: Header: Authorization: Bearer {session_token}
-    Note right of Client: Body: { "identifier_type": "email" }

-    API->>IAM: ucase.DeleteIdentifier(...)
-    IAM->>IAM: Validate identifier type
-    IAM->>DB: List all user identifiers
-    IAM->>IAM: Check identifier count > 1
-    IAM->>IAM: Find identifier to delete
-    IAM->>DB: Delete identifier from database
-    IAM->>Kratos: Delete identifier from Kratos (best effort) IAM-->>API: Success or error
+    API->>Identity: Delete Identifier
+    Identity->>Identity: Validate, ensure >1 identifier
+    Identity-->>API: Success
-    API-->>Client: 200 OK or error
+    API-->>Client: 200 OK
+    Note over Client,API: If a new identifier was recently added/updated, user must verify it via challenge-verify
 ```

 ---

-This section describes how an authenticated user can delete an identifier (email or phone) from their account.
+This document describes how an authenticated user deletes an identifier (email or phone).
 Deletion is only allowed if the user has more than one identifier.

 ---

-## API Endpoint
+## API Endpoints

 ### `DELETE /api/v1/users/me/delete-identifier`